Gig worker: Europe

 When it comes to platform workers in Europe, there are significant differences across countries.
 The UK has the highest incidence of platform work.
-Other countries with high relative values are Germany, the Netherlands, Spain, Portugal and Italy.
-By contrast, Finland, Sweden, France, Hungary and Slovakia show very low values compared to the rest.
+Other countries with high relative values are Germany, the Netherlands, Spain, Portugal, and Italy.
+By contrast, Finland, Sweden, France, Hungary, and Slovakia show very low values compared to the rest.
 The typical European platform worker is a young male.
-A typical platform worker is likely to have a family and kids, and regardless of age, platform workers tend to have fewer years of labour market experience than the average worker.
+A typical platform worker is likely to have a family and kids, and, regardless of age, they tend to have fewer years of labour market experience than the average worker.
 The majority of platform workers provide more than one type of service and are active on two or more platforms.
 While flexibility and autonomy are frequently mentioned motivations for platform workers, so too is the lack of alternatives.

 One controversial issue, though not unique to Europe, is the employment status of platform workers.
-In most cases the providers of labour services via platforms are formally independent contractors rather than employees, however when asked about their current employment situation, 75.7% of platform workers claimed to be an employee (68.1%) or self-employed (7.6%).
-The labour market status of platform workers is unclear even to workers themselves, and it also reflects uncertainty surrounding this issue in policy and legal debates around Europe.
-While platform work can lower the entry barriers to the labour market and facilitate work participation through better matching procedures and easing the working conditions of specific groups, this type of work often relies on a workforce of independent contractors whose conditions of employment, representation and social protection are unclear and often unfavourable.
+In most cases, the providers of labour services via platforms are formally independent contractors rather than employees.
+When asked about their current employment status, 75.7% of platform workers reported being employed (68.1%) or self-employed (7.6%).
+The labour market status of platform workers is unclear even to workers themselves, and this uncertainty is reflected in policy and legal debates across Europe.
+While platform work can lower the entry barriers to the labour market and facilitate work participation through better matching procedures and easing the working conditions of specific groups, this type of work often relies on a workforce of independent contractors whose conditions of employment, representation, and social protection are unclear and often unfavourable.

 In most EU states, the rules governing contributions and entitlements of social protection schemes are still largely based on full-time open-ended contracts between a worker and a single employer.
-As a result workers with non-standard arrangements often do not have the same income and social security protection compared to workers with standard employer-employee contracts.
+As a result, workers with non-standard arrangements often do not have the same income and social security protections as workers with standard employer-employee contracts.
 Modern social protection systems should be adapted to a context of more irregular careers and frequent transitions, linking entitlements to individuals rather than jobs may contribute to this, while fostering mobility and mitigating the social cost of labour market adjustments.